Table of Contents

 uservoice-3.png#asset:2223

-Now you can begin saving and translating content!
+Now, you can begin saving and translating content!

 Saving content, translating, and publishing

-Now that Transifex Live is embedded in your page, you can use Transifex live to save content to Transifex, translate in context, and publish translations on the fly.
+Now that Transifex Live is embedded in your page, you can use Transifex Live to save content to Transifex, translate in context, and publish translations on the fly.

 Handing dynamic content

-To learn how, click here.
+If you would like to learn how, please click here.

 Did this answer your question?